imahbub/portfolio/eos.md

 ![](img/advprv_gps.webp)
 **Hide GPS footprint easily**

-We made hiding users’ IP addresses easy with Advanced Privacy, and so is hiding their GPS footprint.
+We made hiding users’ IP addresses easy with Advanced Privacy, as does hiding their GPS footprint.
 Cloak their global position using a random position.
 You can use the interactive map for a location, or enter a co-ordinate.

-### Giving users the power of cloud using Murena Cloud integration in /e/OS
+### Giving users the power of the cloud using Murena Cloud integration in /e/OS

 ![](img/accountmgr.webp)
 **Manage Murena Cloud account and synchronization**